hashinil/tableau_BankCustomerChurn/README.md

 # :runner::two_men_holding_hands::two_men_holding_hands: Customer Churn Dashboard:bank::moneybag:

 ## What is customer churn?
-- Customer attrition/ customer defection
+- Known as customer attrition/ customer defection
 - Is a business metric that calculates the number of customers who leave or stop using a company's product or service over a specific time period.

   **Churn rate percentage = (Number of customers lost during that time period / Number of customers at the start of the time period) X 100**

+## Why is churn rate important?
+- Churn rates are important because losing customers means losing revenue
 - It's a crucial metric for businesses in various industries as it directly impacts revenue and profitability.
-- Customer churn can occur for various reasons
+- High churn rates can have a significant negative impact on a business's revenue and profitability.
+- Acquiring new customers is often more expensive than retaining existing ones, so reducing churn is cost-effective.

+## Reasons for Churn
+- Dissatisfaction with the product or service.
+- Competitive offerings or better alternatives.
+- Changes in the customer's circumstances.
+- Poor customer service or support.
--
+- Pricing issues.
+- Lack of engagement or utilization.

+## How to reduce churn rate
-- and understanding and managing it is essential for maintaining a healthy customer base and sustaining a business's growth.
+- Understanding and managing churn rate is essential for maintaining a healthy customer base and sustaining a business's growth.

-Customer churn analysis is a common and valuable use case for businesses to understand why customers leave and what can be done to retain them.
+- Customer churn analysis is a common and valuable use case for businesses to understand why customers leave and what can be done to retain them.

- Reasons for Churn: Customer churn can result from a variety of factors, including:

-          Dissatisfaction with the product or service.
-          Competitive offerings or better alternatives.
-          Changes in the customer's circumstances.
-          Poor customer service or support.
-          Pricing issues.
-          Lack of engagement or utilization.

-Impact on Business: High churn rates can have a significant negative impact on a business's revenue and profitability.
-Acquiring new customers is often more expensive than retaining existing ones, so reducing churn is cost-effective.

- Retention Strategies: To reduce customer churn, businesses often implement retention strategies, such as improving product quality, offering loyalty programs, providing excellent customer service, and tailoring marketing efforts to re-engage customers.
+- To reduce customer churn, businesses often implement retention strategies, such as improving product quality, offering loyalty programs, providing excellent customer service, and tailoring marketing efforts to re-engage customers.

  Feedback and Customer Surveys: Collecting feedback from departing customers can be valuable for understanding why they're leaving and making improvements based on their input.